christianpaterson/JavaScript-The-Definitive-Guide/README.md

 f?.(x++)   => if f is null, x is not incremented

 4.7
 Only ternary, assignment, exponentiate, and unitary operators are Right (right to left) Associative.

+Most commonly used JavaScript operators have Left to Right Associativity (the order in whch multiple operations of the same precedence are performed).
+However, the ternary operator, assignment, exponentiating, and unary operators have Right to Left Associativity.

 4.8.1